 Save time by automating

-If you also have a blog where you write regularly, Yoast SEO Premium can help you automate some of your posting.
+If you also have a blog where you write regularly, Yoast SEO Premium can help you automate some of your postings.
 With our Zapier integration, you can automate your social sharing and stay in control of what your social link posts look like.
 This integration makes it possible to automatically post to your favorite social network whenever you publish new content to your site.
 It saves you time without compromising on the quality of your social posts.

 For social media like Instagram and TikTok, there are also a number of platforms that you can use to stay on top of your schedule and keep all your media in one place, ready to post.